Login UI: Components

 - Repeat for the down state.
 However, in Rectangle > Fill color, set the color to green (#41cd52) to turn the button background green when the button is pressed down.
 Also, in Text > Character > Text color, keep the text color as white (#ffffff).

-- Select File > Save or press Ctrl+S to save your changes.
+- Select File > Save or select Ctrl+S to save your changes.

 You will now add two buttons to the UI and modify their properties:

-- Select the first PushButton instance in Navigator to modify its ID and text label in Properties.
+- Select the first PushButton in Navigator or the 2D view to modify it in Properties.

 - In Component > ID, enter login.